ruurd/justthedate/README.md

-# today
+# simpledate
-day widget for übersicht.
+a simple today widget for übersicht.

 This widget will display the date of today.
 You will need to adapt the way the date is displayed.